Faculty Development ยท AI Applications

 AI-powered personalized learning systems adapt educational content to individual student needs, learning styles, and pace.
 These systems use machine learning algorithms to analyze student performance data and create customized learning pathways that optimize educational outcomes.

 DreamBox is an AI-driven mathematics platform that analyzes student responses in real-time to adapt lessons dynamically.
 The system tracks every click, hesitation, and strategy students use, then adjusts the difficulty level and teaching approach accordingly.
-Students who struggle with fractions, for example, receive additional visual representations and scaffolded practice problems, while advanced learners are challenged with complex problem-solving scenarios.
+Students who struggle with fractions receive additional visual representations and scaffolded practice problems, while advanced learners are challenged with complex problem-solving scenarios.

 Implementation: A 4th-grade student struggling with multiplication receives visual models and step-by-step guidance, while a peer who masters concepts quickly is presented with word problems and multi-step challenges.
 The AI continuously monitors progress and adjusts the learning path to maintain optimal challenge levels.